This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 Bullet Journal: My Planner Of Choice

 After years of searching for the perfect planner to fit my needs, I found it and it is one that I get to create myself every day!
+When creating a bullet journal setup, I get to make it work for my needs rather than fitting my needs into something already created.

 When I first saw the bullet journal, I immediately told myself it wasn’t for me.
 It looked like you had to be really artistic to bullet journal since all of the bullet journals on Instagram look so amazing.